47.5% of children in Islington live in poverty, the third highest rate in London.

 Sadly, Islington is ranked as one of the worst boroughs in England for children across a range of measures, including ‘income deprivation’.

 Growing up in poverty can make children’s lives harder well into adulthood, reducing access to opportunities.
 We are determined to make a difference for the thousands of children and young people in our borough who are affected by poverty.

-Our Young Catalyst partners give small amounts of money to local children and their families to spend on memorable activities and life's essentials.
-Across the borough, Body and Soul, Company Three, Prospex, Mary's Youth Club, Islington Council's No Recourse to Public Funds Team, and MEWSo are able to change young lives.
+Our Young Catalyst partners give small amounts of money to local children and their families to spend on memorable activities and life’s essentials.
+Across the borough, Body and Soul, Mary’s Youth Club, Islington Council’s No Recourse to Public Funds Team, Centre 404, Creative Opportunities and MEWSo are able to change young lives.